Skip to Main Content

 Visitors must always wear a mask, eye covering, a gown, and gloves.

-Additional accommodations will be provided to patients under the Florida Senate Bill 988, No Patient Left Alone Act (2022) if in-person visitation is suspended or restricted
+Additional accommodations will be provided to patients under the Florida Senate Bill 988, No Patient Left Alone Act (2022) if in-person visitation is suspended or restricted during a declared disaster or public health emergency.

-Listed below are the University of Miami Health System guidelines that would be followed if in-person visits were stopped or limited because of Covid-19 or other health conditions.
+Listed below are the University of Miami Health System guidelines that would be followed if in-person visits were stopped or limited because of COVID-19 or other health conditions.

 Based on the rules at the time, visitation would be granted in end-of-life situations.